Current Student FAQs

 Does the CAL provide tutoring services under its accommodation policy?

 No, tutoring services are not offered as an accommodation through the CAL.
 However, any tutoring that is provided by the University which is available to all students (e.g. Writing Labs, Library tutorials, tutors sponsored by various departments, etc.) must be reasonably accessible to persons with disabilities.
 The CAL can also assist in locating a tutor for students who have their own resources to pay for personal tutoring (such as may be available through a disability related grant).
 All tutoring arranged through the CAL must comply with the University’s published standards regarding Academic Integrity.
 Tutors arranged through the CAL are typically current SFU graduate students.

 Do I have to pay anything to receive reasonable academic accommodations?

-No, SFU is responsible for providing reasonable academic accommodations at no cost to qualified students registered with the CSD.
+No, SFU is responsible for providing reasonable academic accommodations at no cost to qualified students registered with the CAL.
 Please note that some services, such as personal care providers, attendants and private tutors, are not considered accommodations and are not covered under this policy.

 What if a student needs additional medical support during their period of study at the University?

 As a student, you are responsible for securing the personal healthcare or medical services that you require.
-CSD staff can help you locate such individuals and/or provide referrals to local medical professionals.
+CAL staff can help you locate such individuals and/or provide referrals to local medical professionals.
 We encourage students with disabilities to work closely with their existing healthcare providers to ensure a smooth transition to university.
 SFU students can also see qualified medical professionals at SFU Health and Counselling Services.